robOcity/ai-course/week-3-playing-adversarial-games.md

     1. Summarize how and why optimal game play differs from what is practical.

-    1. Develop working code that implements two different search algorithms.
+    1. Develop working code that implements a search algorithm.

 1. **Readings**